 This is a controversial topic and there is no right or wrong answer as to whether or not you should wear a bra in the early postoperative period.
 Some surgeons use no bras at all whereas others advise that a patient wears their bra for the first 3-4 weeks continuously, i.e. 24 hours a day.
 I think it would be fair to say that the patient should avoid a push up or displacing bra in the early postoperative period as almost certainly this will shift the position of the implant.
 This is particularly important if you had an anatomically shaped implant placed as the orientation of the implant is able to be altered in the early postoperative period before the implant surface has been incorporated into the surrounding breast tissue.
 Personally, because we use a technique in which the pocket cavity is exactly the same size as the implant device to be inserted into the breast, we don’t require that our patients wear a bra for the first 2-3 weeks at all.

-We advise our patients not to indulge in any heavy physical activity for a minimum of six weeks postoperatively.
+We advise our patients not to indulge in any upper body exercises and any exercise which creates a bounce, for 12 weeks postoperatively, to minimise displacement or shifting of the implants.
 This is particularly important if you have had an anatomically shaped implant placed in a retro-muscular pocket.
 Gentle physical exercise such as walking or gentle bike riding can usually be recommenced after one week following surgery.
 In all activities such as shopping or sedentary non physical work such as office work can usually be undertaken after 3-4 days.
 We advise all our patients not to swim at all for 3-4 weeks after surgery or until the wounds have completely healed.

 9. If I decide to proceed, what can I expect when I undergo breast augmentation surgery?